 Copper-nickel alloys exhibit outstanding resistance to promoted ignition/combustion and excellent castability, corrosion resistance, and mechanical properties over a range of temperatures, making them suitable for casings and impellers.
-Copper-nickel alloys are defined as containing a minimum of 67% copper, with the balance predominantly nickel.
+Copper-nickel alloys typically contain 10% to 45% nickel, with the balance predominantly copper.